k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 The 794 INSIGHT Fellows come from 198 different universities - very diverse!
 {: .text-justify}

 However, almost 50% of the fellows come from the TOP 20 universities (see figure below).
 Moreover, almost 30% of fellows (219) are from the Californian universities - either Stanford or other UCs.
-The pattern is not suprising given the insight from the previous step - namely that it is primarily Silicon Valley companies that hire DS fellows the most.
+The pattern is not suprising given that it is primarily Silicon Valley companies that hire DS fellows the most.
 {: .text-justify}
 The TOP 5 universities that convert PhDs to data scientists are Stanford (79 fellows), UC Berkeley (53), Harvard (31), NYU (22) and University of Texas at Austin (18).
 {: .text-justify}